A Product Manager with a Background in Research

 The certified materials scientist Wilhelm Watzke started his career at tesa in the research laboratory – and then successfully jumped into a new department: Marketing.

 Anyone who googles his name will come across the term “inventor”.
 Wilhelm Watzke is listed with the identification number “EP2684927A2” in the register of the European Patent Office.
 Together with two colleagues, the graduate engineer for material science developed an adhesive tape for improved protection for glass edges, especially on solar modules – registered in 2013 by his employer tesa.
 With this innovation, Wilhelm Watzke has contributed to the company’s success story, which is based on many patents.
 It is no coincidence that more than 7,000 different adhesive tapes for industrial and home applications are available today.

 In the meantime, the former inventor has reinvented himself.
 After joining tesa in 2011 – and after two years in Product Development and four years in Application Technology – the graduate engineer for materials science switched to Product Management.
-His job since 2017: International Product Manager, with focus on the construction supply industry.
+His job since 2017: International Product Manager, with a focus on the construction supply industry.
 “As soon as this opportunity opened up, I spontaneously said ‘yes’,” says Watzke and underlines that he loves to learn new things.

 “In Research, I was able to focus on just a few projects and specific problems, while in Product Management I have to juggle many balls at the same time.”